 Is there furniture in the home?
 Furniture can be and sometimes is used to hide blemishes, faults and more.
 Furniture can be put in the way of timber pest attacks.
 So, furniture is an impediment to good inspection.
 And by furniture we include clothes in robes, cabinets of food, books, children’s toys, and so on.
 None of these inspectors will move.

 Insufficient manholes/crawl space in roof space?
 Few homes have the correct manhole openings.
 Inside a roof space there is not much timber exposed.
 Sarking can hide battens.
 Batts can hide joists.
-And the heating will impede most inspectors these days.
+And the heating units and ducts will impede most inspectors these days.
 A single rat board where an inspector has to back out on his knees is unsafe and does not follow accepted safe practice.
 So those who use these reports need to know that what an inspector sees in a roof is maybe 15% of what is there.
 If he cannot see it he cannot report it.
 An inspector cannot get close to the eaves, cannot get over the ducts, and cannot turn around, let alone stand up.

 Safe access to top of roof limited by excess height?
 Inspectors do not stand on roofs.
 They are not insured for it and it is not their trade.
 They do not have roofing harnesses and are not trained to use them.
 A single story pitched roof will be seen from the ground.
 A second floor roof will not be seen properly and by its size is its own obstruction.
 Inspectors will have binoculars, of course.
 But if height is an obstruction, you need to know.

 Insufficient access to subfloor areas.
 Often the crawl space does not permit an inspector to see behind his head or behind him.
 Sometimes inspectors cannot even roll over.
 In these case we mark this answer as a yes to this question.
 This obviously includes decks lower than 500 mm below joists, floors less than 500 below joists, and so on.